maheedharpamuru/Resume/Resume.md

 **Testing Frameworks:** TestNG<br/>

 ### Experience
-**Microsoft, Redomd(july 2017 - Present)**
+**Microsoft, Redmond(july 2017 - Present)**
 **Position:** Software Development Intern<br/>
 **Project:** ESIntellect<br/>
 * Analyzed test results generated every day on the huge variety of hardware that runs some variant of Windows (tables, servers, Xboxes, hololens, …).
-* Identifing the user patterns and critical features from past historical data using latest Azure ML technology.
+* Identifing the user patterns and critical features from  historical data using latest Azure ML technology.
 * Developed prototype service which enables the customers to makes decisions more clearer/cleaner and can eventually help auto ri when  signals are all clear.
 * This service eventually helps to reduce the unreliable test cases, failures produces (aka noise), reduces machine hours wastage.